 The Indigenous Focus Day is an exclusive 1-day invite-only event hosted by the Indigenous Remote Communications Association (IRCA) and the Australian Communications Consumer Action Network (ACCAN).

 Remote Connected and Savvy! is the title for the sixth annual Broadband for the Bush Forum.
 Within the broad agenda of ‘digital inclusion’, the Indigenous Focus Day is about providing space for yarning and sharing; and drawing conclusions on what ideas need to be advocated for, before the Forum.

-There will be speakers and discussion group leaders, all ensuring everyone has a chance to learn new things and contribute to conversations.
+There will be Story tellers and discussion group leaders, all ensuring everyone has a chance to learn new things and contribute to conversations.

 The day was facilitated by Christine Ross, an Arrernte/Kaytetye desert woman who has successfully led an Indigenous Focus Day before (Darwin 2015).
 Pictured.